MAP-AD/CoMarker/README.md

 # CoMarker - Marker Colocalisation Analysis

 This document contains a brief overview of CoMarker and a set of confined instructions.
-Please see our website for more information.
+Please see our website for more information: https://eleonore-schneeg.github.io/CoMarker/

 ## Preface